System environment (Hostname, DNS etc)

 sudo vi /etc/postfix/virtual_mailbox_domains

-The last step is to edit /etc/postfix/master.cf and modify one line to enable SMTP service.
+The last, edit /etc/postfix/master.cf and modify one line to enable SMTPd service.

 This line should be uncommented out: